pimbrouwers/LunchPail/README.md

 5. With the context and repository registered, you're free to inject this into your controller or service layer.

-> Note the invocation of `dbContext.Commit()` which _must_ occur after every interaction is complete to ensure proper disposal of the connection.
-This is true whether the interaction is a read or write.

 ```c#
 public class ProductService
 {